SJUACM/Java-Projects/README.md

   - If git isn't working for you, simply click on the green button that says 'Code' and then download the zip file

+## **How to Run the Code**

+  - Make a new java project in your designated IDE (Netbeans, Eclipse, etc.)
+  - Place all the files you downloaded for a certain project from this repository into the src folder of the new java project you created
+  - Run the file that has a main method (Check the YouTube tutorial if you are not sure)

 ## **Links to Step-by-Step Tutorials:**

   - [Pong](https://www.youtube.com/watch?v=oLirZqJFKPE)